 This insurance protects landlords from rental income loss due to tenant non-payment, and it may cover legal costs related to eviction proceedings.

 Also known as tenant's liability or renter's insurance, this coverage includes the tenant's liability for property or content damage.
+This can pay for the costs of replacing or repairing items broken due to an insured accident.
 It may be required in some tenancy agreements.

 Public Liability Insurance